 The winner is the one who is last to release the voracious little animals.

 Contestants are required to be sober, presumably to ensure that they are fully in possession of their faculties before making the decision to compete.
 However, it is not clear why anyone not under the influence of intoxicants would even think, for more than a second, about joining in.
 So, the being-of-sound-mind requirement seems moot.

 The same goes for the ferrets.
 No sedation or filing of teeth is allowed.

 Also, any man of an age to be likely to start or add to a family has to have a note of approval from his significant other.

-To those unfamiliar with the wee beasties, ferrets are basically a set of teeth at the front end of a foot-long furry body; think small dachshund with a rodent head.
+To those unfamiliar with the wee beasties, ferrets are basically a set of teeth at the front end of a foot-long furry body; think small dachshund with much sharper teeth.

 They have been called piranhas on legs and the shark of the land.